newdaojones/storefront/README.md

     git checkout or copy the node_modules/lib directory, and build it.

 ### Link libraries react to the main project react and build
-go into the library folder (deps/lib), and link react libary to the projects, like in https://reactjs.org/warnings/invalid-hook-call-warning.html
+go into the library folder (deps/lib), and link react library to the projects, like in https://reactjs.org/warnings/invalid-hook-call-warning.html

     cd node_modules/react; yarn link; cd ../..
     cd deps/react-qr-reader; yarn link react; cd ../..